vircadia/vircadia-native-core/BUILD_ANDROID.md

 First, make sure `ANDROID_NDK_ROOT` is set in your env.
 This should be the path to the root of your Android NDK install. `setenv-android.sh` needs `ANDROID_NDK_ROOT` to set the environment variables required for building OpenSSL.

 Source the `setenv-android.sh` script so it can set environment variables that OpenSSL will use while compiling.
+If you use zsh as your shell you may need to modify the `setenv-android.sh` for it to set the correct variables in your env.

 We have had issues with `setenv-android.sh` not helping the system use the Android archive tool during compilation.
 You may also need to set `AR` to point to the `ar` from your NDK AFTER running ./setenv-android.sh.